-It is a perfect fitness tracker for the runners who want pinpoint heart rate accuracy.
+It is a perfect activity tracker for the runners who want pinpoint heart rate accuracy.
 It can be paired with a chest strap.
 When it comes to sports tracking, Garmin operates at a more basic end of the spectrum and thus included in the best names.
 In your daily activity, it can accurately track your steps, distance walked (without GPS) and calories torched along with showing your progress towards daily goals.
 Another interesting feature of the Garmin Forerunner 230 is the Move Bar.
 While you are sitting, the move bar fills and in order to clear it, you need to move.

 - Garmin Forerunner 230 has a great battery life.

-- It timely delivers you notifications including texts, emails, calendar and reminders.
+- It timely delivers you notifications including texts, emails, calendar, and reminders.

-- It offers you music control feature when synced with smartphone hence you can easily skip and select tracks on your smartphone.
+- It offers you a music control feature when synced with smartphone hence you can easily skip and select tracks on your smartphone.

-- It accurately tracks distance, heart rate, pace, time, calories and sleeping patterns.
+- It accurately tracks distance, heart rate, pace, time, calories, and sleeping patterns.

 - The LCD screen of Garmin Forerunner is very dull that reading in darkness is simply impossible.

 - It has no built-in heart rate monitor.